unosquare/swan-aspnetcore/README.md

 ### AuditTrail

-[Audit Trails](https://github.com/unosquare/ef-enterpriseextensions) is a business rule to save the changes to any operation perform in a record.
+[Audit Trails](https://github.com/unosquare/ef-enterpriseextensions) is a business rule to save the changes to any operation performed in a record.
 In other words, capture what change between any data saving.
-This operation is important in many system and you can accomplish with these extensions easily.
+This operation is important in many systems and you can accomplish with these extensions easily.
 The AuditTrailController can be attached to your BusinessDbContext and setup which Entities will be recorded in the three CRUD actions supported, create, update and delete.

 ```csharp
 public class SampleDbContext : BusinessDbContext